fronori/uniqlr/README.md

 # uniqlr
-uniqlr is a R package with custom functions to get unique row number and unique levels from a data frame/tibble
+uniqlr is a R package with custom functions to get unique row number and unique levels of the specified column from a data frame/tibble

 How to use this R code:
 ```